John Bird Lectures

 25 February ‘On the Musical Sentimental: Reconsidering a Debased Category in Modernism’

-Stephen Downes (University of Surrey)
+Stephen Downes (Royal Holloway, University of London)

 11 March ‘The Gypsy Musicians of Soporu, Central Transylvania: At Home and Away over Twenty Years’